timescale/docs/mst/aiven-client.md

 ### Configuring the SMTP server for Grafana service

-1. In the Aiven client, connect to your [Managed Service for TimescaleDB service](#install-and-configure-the-aiven-client).
+1. In the Aiven client, connect to your [Managed Service for TimescaleDB service][Install and configure the Aiven client].

 2. Switch to the project that contains the Grafana service you want to integrate: